metaphorjs/metaphorjs/README.md

 // Some of the code in the library and its modules is taken from Angular and jQuery.

-IE6+, Chrome, Safari, Firefox, Opera, Android Chrome
+IE6+, Chrome, Safari, Firefox, Opera, Android (Chrome/Native), iOS Safari, Blackberry

 ###Modules that can be used separately (in browser or/and as node modules)